percyliang/sempre/interactive/README.md

     ./interactive/run @mode=voxelurn -server -interactive

 2. Feed the server all the query logs

     ./interactive/run @mode=simulator @server=local @sandbox=none @task=freebig -maxQueries 103876

-decrease maxQuery for shorter plots
+  This currently takes just under 30 minutes.
+Decrease maxQuery for a quicker experiment.
+This generate `plotInfo.json` in `../state/execs/${lastExec}.exec/` where `lastExec` is `cat ../state/lastExec`.

-3. Analyze the results and produce some numbers and graphs
+3. Taking `../state/execs/${lastExec}.exec/plotInfo.json` as input, we can analyze the data and produce some plots using the following ipython notebook

-   ./interactive/run @mode=voxelurn
+   ipython notebook analyze_data.ipynb

+  which prints out basic statistics and generates the plots used in our paper.
+The plots are saved at `../state/execs/${lastExec}.exec/`

 ## Client server (optional)